jrespeto/kodi-docker/README.md

 ### 3. VPN testing

-Run with `./start.sh vpn` to test:
+Run with `./start.sh vpn` or configure systemd to always run in VPN mode.
+Use this for:

 * Region-locked streams
 * VPN-specific behavior